The Night My Son Nearly Died for a Sprite

 Had we listened to those medical professionals when they had told us not to worry, and that it wouldn’t happen to us, and to sleep throughout the night … well we might be a family of 5 and not of 6.

-As I struggle through the PTSD of that night I see more clearly now the enormous amount of people suffering daily with Type 1 diabetes that are still so misunderstood and neglected.
+As I struggle through the post-traumatic stress disorder (PTSD) of that night I see more clearly now the enormous amount of people suffering daily with type 1 diabetes that are still so misunderstood and neglected.
 I find it difficult to grapple with the fact that the Canadian government only JUST started covering life-saving prescription meds for diabetics (in Ontario).
 That this is only covered till age 25 and then you are on your own (and this is in Ontario, Canada, I cannot imagine how much worse the coverage, or lack there of, is in the USA).
 I look to our future and wonder how I will keep him alive when he is no longer living in my home, no longer being checked by me twice a night.
 I wonder how life-saving CGMs can be recognized for their life-saving importance but then not covered by the government.

 But I already know the uncomfortable answer.